simeononsecurity/simeononsecurity.ch/content/articles/understanding-remote-access-trojans-risks-prevention-protection/index.en.md

 ### 4. System Manipulation and Exploitation

 Remote access trojans provide attackers with the ability to **manipulate system settings**, install or uninstall programs, modify registry entries, and execute arbitrary commands on the victim's computer system.
 For example, an attacker can modify system configurations to disable security measures or install malicious software for future attacks.
-Additionally, attackers can exploit system vulnerabilities to further compromise the targeted system or use it as a launching pad for broader attacks within a network.
+Also, attackers can exploit system vulnerabilities to further compromise the targeted system or use it as a launching pad for broader attacks within a network.
 This level of control and manipulation allows attackers to exploit the victim's system for their malicious purposes.

 ______